iamrachit/Practice-Python/README.md

 ![image](https://user-images.githubusercontent.com/60937657/208094524-bb6e5afc-dc37-4b7c-8d61-43153a0be1a3.png)

-## Resources that can help you in learning python
+## Resources that can help in learning python

 **Website link -  https://www.python.org/**